Harnessing Home Equity in Oregon: ‘Buy Before You Sell’ With a Bridge Loan

 In Oregon, the availability of bridge loans can vary due to the specific underwriting requirements and risks associated with this type of loan.
 If you’re considering a bridge loan, it’s worthwhile to explore different lending options.
 Common sources for bridge loans in Oregon include:

-• Your mortgage lender: Start with the institution handling your mortgage; they may offer bridge loans as part of their services.
+• Your mortgage lender: Start with the lending institution handling your mortgage; they may offer bridge loans as part of their services.

 • Local banks: Some local banks provide bridge loans, often with terms that are tailored to the local market.